jacebenson/cedar/docs/docs/testing.md

 ## Cedar and Testing

-Redwood relies on several packages to do the heavy lifting, but many are wrapped in Redwood's own functionality which makes them even better suited to their individual jobs:
+Cedar relies on several packages to do the heavy lifting, but many are wrapped in Cedar's own functionality which makes them even better suited to their individual jobs:

 - [Jest](https://jestjs.io/)
 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)
 - [Mock Service Worker](https://mswjs.io/) or **msw** for short.

-Redwood Generators get your test suite bootstrapped.
+Cedar Generators get your test suite bootstrapped.
 Cedar also includes [Storybook](https://storybook.js.org/), which isn't technically a test suite, but can help in other ways.

 Let's explore each one and how they're integrated with Cedar.

 ### Jest

-[Jest](https://jestjs.io/) is Redwood's test runner.
+[Jest](https://jestjs.io/) is Cedar's test runner.
 By default, starting Jest via `yarn rw test` will start a watch process that monitors your files for changes and re-runs the test(s) that are affected by that changed file (either the test itself, or the subject under test).

 ### React Testing Library